How can you describe perfection?

-Mr. TT and I had giant smiles on our faces for the entire flight.
+We had giant smiles on our faces for the entire flight.
 Read on to see why.

-Where You Can Fly
+Where You Can Fly Emirates 777 First Class

 You can generally fly this aircraft on these routes out of Dubai: Brussels (BRU), Geneva (GVA), Frankfurt (FRA), London Stansted (STN), Vienna (VIE), Tokyo Haneda (HND), Riyadh (RUH), Kuwait City (KWI), and Male (MLE).
 However, it is not always guaranteed to get the new suites on these routes.
 Check the aircraft seat map (there will only be six seats) before you book but also be aware that the aircraft can change without notice.